Ceramic Dictionary

 Click on the title to see more images

 Artist; Cleo Mussi.
-All her work is made out of pieces of unwanted or broken pottery, plates, jugs, tile, statue, etc.; it is very personal and individual; she creates small designs for private houses and also large installations for public buildings.
+All her work is made out of pieces of unwanted or broken pottery, plates, jugs, tiles, statues, etc.; it is very personal and individual; she creates small designs for private houses and also large installations for public buildings.

 ca: CLAPEJAT